 Consultant Neurologist

-She is currently undertaking the clinical leadership training through the Royal Australian College of Medical Administrators (RACMA) and has undertaken leadership training in the NHS.
-She is also a clinical lecturer, and has won awards throughout her career for her role in teaching.
+She is passionate about medical leadership and is an associate fellow with the Royal Australian College of Medical Administrators (AFRACMA) and has undertaken leadership training in the NHS.

-Dr Thompson is a member of Royal Australasian College of Physicians (RACP), Royal College of Physicians (RCP), Australian and New Zealand Association of Neurologists (ANZAN), American Academy of Neurology (AAN) and British Association of Neurologists (ABN).
-She is a committee member on the Australian and New Zealand headache Society (ANZHS), working with key neurologists in headache to improve patient management, training and access to headache therapies and education.
-She has membership and completed the board exams with the American interventional Headache Society (AIHS).
-Dr Thompson is also a member of The Neurohospitalist Society (NHS), International Headache Society (IHS), International League Against Epilepsy (ILAE), Movement Disorders Society of Australia and New Zealand (MDSANZ) and others educational societies.
+Dr Thompson is a member of Royal Australasian College of Physicians (RACP), Royal College of Physicians (RCP), Australian and New Zealand Association of Neurologists (ANZAN), Fellow of the American Academy of Neurology (FAAN) and British Association of Neurologists (ABN).
+Dr Thompson is also a member of multiple international and local societies including International Headache Society (IHS), American interventional Headache Society (AIHS), International League Against Epilepsy (ILAE), Movement Disorders Society of Australia and New Zealand (MDSANZ) and others educational societies.